-Countless resources are spent developing a brand identity.
+Companies spend countless resources developing a brand identity.
 Every detail of color, font, logo, images, and shapes are specifically chosen and arranged to evoke distinct emotions.
 As a result, companies are looking to get the maximum ROI on their marketing, branding and communication efforts.
 Digital signage helps designers deliver impressive returns by making targeted and immersive brand events.

 Providing interactive media is the ideal way to turn static messages into a dynamic experience that inspires meaningful interactions, and they can continue to be adapted as needed.
-While the term “architecture” carries with it a sense of permanence, digital signage gives architects flexibility to adjust to their audience.
+The term “architecture” carries with it a sense of permanence.
+However, digital signage gives architects flexibility to adjust to their audience.

 For example, large or multi-display screens can be built into the interior sides of buildings or erected into supportive pillars.
-Although the displays are fixed in place, the content can be instantly changed and updated depending on the audience.
-Whether companies need to advertise a new travel schedule, ongoing sales or a product launch, digital signage can keep up with the pace and still provide a significant return on communication investments.
+Although the displays are fixed in place, companies can instantly change and update the content, depending on the audience.
+Companies may need to advertise a new travel schedule, ongoing sales or a product launch.
+Whatever the case, digital signage can keep up with the pace and still provide a significant return on communication investments.

 Architects using digital signage also need to take advantage of the more practical and straightforward uses for screens throughout a building, such as wayfinding options.
 This is especially important in large public spaces that welcome new visitors on a daily basis.
 A well-placed sign that clearly maps out the user’s current location can vastly improve the experience of a customer.
-While one positive customer may not immediately translate into a sale or increased revenue, it will be a vital part of a longer-term strategy for establishing brand reputation and customer loyalty.
+One positive customer may not immediately translate into a sale or increased revenue.
+However, it will be a vital part of a longer-term strategy for establishing brand reputation and customer loyalty.

 Digital displays and interactive media are now so commonplace that customers expect it wherever they go.
-This means that architects using digital signage have a distinct edge over their competitors, and can provide their clients with solutions that have a high return on investment.
+This means that architects using digital signage have a distinct edge over their competitors.
+Also, they can provide their clients with solutions that have a high return on investment.

 Intelligent design and strategic implementation of digital signage solutions are vital to reinforcing brand messaging efforts.
 Architects, designers and businesses alike need to take full advantage of this powerful tool.